Ivo Dudler, Howard Griffiths / Camerata Schweiz

 I: Allegro maestoso

-The solo horn effortlessly projected through the sound of the orchestra—naturally, as it was played near the center of the nave.
+The solo horn effortlessly projected through the sound of the orchestra.
+Naturally, as it was played near the center of the nave.
 Still, the musicians maintained an excellent balance, also with the two horns in the back of the orchestra (which is of course also owed to Mozart’s diligent composition).

 Expectedly, Ivo Dudler had no technical issues with the solo part, also in the virtuosic, fast passages.
 One should of course not underestimate the challenges in Mozart’s horn part (even though this was a valved horn, as opposed to the natural horns at Mozart’s time): towards the end of the 3-hour session, one could sense the strain that the solo put on Ivo Dudler’s lips / muscles.
 By the end of the session, the recording of the first movement was not complete (e.g.: I never heard the cadenza at full length).
 The artists continued on the following day.

 At first, I regretted the use of a modern valve horn.
 However, then, I reminded myself that the orchestra is not set up for “strict” historic instrumentation.
-And I did indeed enjoy Ivo Dudler’s smooth, well-balanced tone, color and volume across the range—which are impossible to achieve on a natural horn.
+And I did indeed enjoy Ivo Dudler’s smooth, well-balanced tone, color and volume across the range.
+These are impossible to achieve on a natural horn.

 Acoustics